It’s a pond owner’s worst nightmare.

 - These big birds only weigh 5 to 6 pounds, thanks to their hollow bones and thin build.

-- Heron are not bright blue like a Blue Jay, but rather a bluish gray with a bright orange beak.
+- Herons are not bright blue like a Blue Jay, but rather a bluish gray with a bright orange beak.

-- Heron can hunt during the day and night thanks to special receptors in their eyes that help with night vision.
+- Herons can hunt during the day and night thanks to special receptors in their eyes that help with night vision.

-- Heron spend about 90 percent of their waking hours on the hunt.
+- Herons spend about 90 percent of their waking hours on the hunt.

 - You can identify an in-flight heron by the S-shape it bends its neck into.
 This flying habit differentiates heron from the similar-looking crane, which flies with its necks outstretched.